andrewcook6/forkify/README.md

 # forkify Project

-Recipe application with custom recipe uploads
+Recipe application with custom recipe uploads.
+This project was completed alongside a JavaScript Udemy course by Jonas Schmedtmann.

 See Deployed Project Here: https://forkify-andrewcook.netlify.app/